kovetskiy/mark/README.md

 * template: `ac:pagetreesearch` to add a search box to your Confluence page.
   - Root: Name of the root page whose hierarchy of pages will be searched by this macro.
 If this not specified, the root page is the current page.

+* template: `ac:column` To be used with the section macro to define the columns in a page.
+  - Width: Width of the column
+  - Body: The content of the column

 * macro `@{...}` to mention user by name specified in the braces.